wilkin547/docs.es-es/docs/visual-basic/programming-guide/concepts/linq/how-to-populate-object-collections-from-multiple-sources-linq.md

 ## <a name="to-create-the-data-file"></a>Para crear el archivo de datos

-- Copie los archivos names.csv y scores.csv en la carpeta del proyecto, como se describe en [Cómo: Combinar contenido de archivos no similares (LINQ) (Visual Basic)](../../../../visual-basic/programming-guide/concepts/linq/how-to-join-content-from-dissimilar-files-linq.md).
+- Copy the names.csv and scores.csv files into your project folder, as described in [How to: Join Content from Dissimilar Files (LINQ) (Visual Basic)](../../../../visual-basic/programming-guide/concepts/linq/how-to-join-content-from-dissimilar-files-linq.md).

 ## <a name="example"></a>Ejemplo